influxdata/docs-v2/content/influxdb/cloud-serverless/guides/migrate-data/migrate-tsm-to-serverless.md

 description: >
-  To migrate data from a TSM-powered InfluxDB Cloud organization to an InfluxDB Cloud Serverless organization powered by the v3 storage engine, query the data in time-based batches and write the queried data to an IOx bucket in your InfluxDB Cloud Serverless organization.
+  To migrate data from a TSM-powered InfluxDB Cloud organization to an InfluxDB Cloud Serverless organization powered by the v3 storage engine, query the data in time-based batches and write the queried data to an InfluxDB v3 bucket in your InfluxDB Cloud Serverless organization.
 menu:
   influxdb_cloud_serverless: